readium/go-toolkit/README.md

 Run `go run cmd/server/main.go` to start the server, which by default listens on `127.0.0.1:5080`.

+Note: The example configuration file specifies `./publications` as the `publication-path`, but the actual test publications are located in the `test` directory in the project repository.
+To run the server, you will need to either create a `publications` directory and place your own publication files there, or update the `publication-path` setting in the config file to point to the `test` directory.

 The server exposes the following HTTP endpoints:

 - `/list.json` - Returns a list of available publications
 - `/{filename}/manifest.json` - Returns the Web Publication Manifest for the specified publication
 - `/{filename}/{asset}` - Returns a publication asset (e.g. chapters, images, etc.)

 ### Accessing a publication